Putin’s endgame in Ukraine – and why it won’t finish there

 So what happens next?

-Similar images may one day emerge in Lithuania, Moldova, even Poland, if Putin is able to prevail in Ukraine.
+Similar images may one day emerge in Lithuania, Moldova, even Poland, if Putin prevails in Ukraine.
 The US is no longer prepared to shoulder the burden of Europe’s defence and is backing away from Kyiv.

 Trump has, so far, behaved as if he has changed sides and favours Russia.
 He even excluded Moscow from his latest round of worldwide tariffs.